bturner1/nautilina/README.md

-# Defunct
+# Superceded!

-The examples in this repository are old and defunt.
-Check out the [mantaray repository](https://github.com/oceanprotocol/mantaray) instead.
+The examples in this repository are obsolete.
+Check out the [mantaray repository](https://github.com/oceanprotocol/mantaray) instead!

 <br>
 <br>